Phenomenology of a Kinetic Higgs Portal: Phenomenological probes at the LHC and beyond

 There are three relevant processes to consider when examining the second point.
 Firstly, the tree-level electroweak contribution to four top quark production (see, e.g.,~\cite{Alvarez:2016nrz,Darme:2018dvz,Alvarez:2019uxp,Darme:2021gtt,Blekman:2022jag,Anisha:2023xmh}) receives about a 20\% electroweak correction.
 The total next-to-leading (NLO) radiative corrections are sizeable~\cite{Frederix:2017wme}, turning four top final states into sensitive BSM tools for discovery, especially when considering Higgs propagator modifications~\cite{Englert:2019zmt}.
-Secondly, $Z$ boson pair production via $gg\to ZZ$ has non-decoupling Higgs contributions due to unitarity~\cite{Kauer:2012hd,Englert:2014aca}.
+Secondly, $Z$ boson pair production via $gg\to ZZ$ has non-decoupling Higgs contributions due to unitarity~\cite{Kauer:2012hd,Englert:2014aca,Haisch:2022rkm}.
 Modifications of Higgs boson propagation are therefore a priori relevant.
-However, the couplings discussed here source oblique Higgs effects that will link vertex and propagator corrections in broken electroweak phases as observed in~\cite{Englert:2019zmt}.
+However, the couplings discussed here source oblique Higgs effects that will link vertex and propagator corrections in the broken electroweak phase as observed in~\cite{Englert:2019zmt}.
 We will find that the qualitative EFT results will generalise to the full propagation of light exotic scalars (see below).
 Thirdly, Higgs pair production is sensitive to the interplay of Higgs two- and three-point interactions.
 The dominant gluon fusion production mode will therefore probe the full array of BSM modifications: momentum-dependent vertex and propagator corrections as well as coupling modifications~\cite{He:2016sqr,Voigt:2017vfz,Englert:2019eyl}.
+Throughout our analysis, we will assume $\lambda_S=0$; phenomenologically $\lambda_S$ does not play a significant role within expected experimental uncertainties, so that the phenomenology of the processes we analyse is predominantly driven by $\eta_{KS},\eta_S$.
+We will return to the relevance of $\lambda_S$ in Sec.~\ref{sec:cosm}.